Rapid Detection of Respiratory Syncytial Virus

 How is this test done?

-This test requires a sample of secretions from the area at the back of your nose and
+This test is done with a sample of secretions from the area at the back of your nose

-throat.
-Your healthcare provider may collect the sample by using a swab, a soft rubber
+or throat, or both.
+Your healthcare provider may collect the sample by using a swab,

-bulb, or a plastic tube called a catheter.
-You may need to tip your head back for
+a soft rubber bulb, or a plastic tube called a catheter.
+You may need to tip your

 Does this test pose any risks?